Leucostoma canker: Environment

 The spread of disease is favored in cool, wet, and humid conditions in late fall or early spring when conidia are most abundant.
 Regions with irrigation are particularly vulnerable to disease, for conidia thrive whenever water is available.
 Studies have shown that there are positive correlations between the number of disease causing agents (conidia), and the number of hours that temperatures are between 10 and 15 degrees Celsius.
-These data also correlate to the duration of moisture and amount of time humidity conditions are above 90 percent.
+These data also correlate to the duration of moisture and the amount of time humidity conditions are above 90 percent.
 These conditions are all optimal for disease.
 Without humidity and wet conditions, disease does not occur.

 Management

-Control of Leucostoma Canker is possible through a combination of pest and crop management techniques following life cycles of the trees.
-The strategy is implemented following techniques aimed at reducing number of pathogenic inoculum, minimizing dead or injured tissues to prevent infection, and improving tree health to improve rapid wound healing.
+Control of Leucostoma Canker is possible through a combination of pest and crop management techniques following the life cycles of the trees.
+The strategy is implemented following techniques aimed at reducing a number of pathogenic inoculum, minimizing dead or injured tissues to prevent infection, and improving tree health to improve rapid wound healing.
 Chemical controls have not been very effective at controlling this disease with no fungicides registered specifically for control of Leucostoma spp., and demethylation-inhibiting (DMI) fungicides having almost no effect on L. persoonii.

 Cultural management

-There are many strategies to cultural management.
+There are many strategies for cultural management.
 Establishment of new trees that are disease free by trying to plant trees as soon as they are received from the nursery to reduce the amount of stress the tree undergoes to reduce the amount of dead tissue.
 Apply insecticides to prevent insects such as, peach tree borer to prevent disease causing conidia from entering wounded parts of the tree that the insects create.
 Prune trees appropriately and at the correct time when buds start to break to promote wide angled branching.
 Infection at pruning sites is less common when done during late spring because of the smaller amount of inoculum present at this time.
-Inspect trees occasionally and removed any dead branches to prevent infection at these sites.
-Training trees properly also helps foster decreased amount of disease.
+Inspect trees occasionally and remove any dead branches to prevent infection at these sites.
+Training trees properly also helps foster a decreased amount of disease.
 Training trees during the first season to have branches develop wide crotch angles to sustain long orchard life.
 Avoid excessive and late fertilization during cold season to avoid low temperature injury.
 Fertilize trees during the early spring to prevent cold-susceptible growth.